signalwire/signalwire-node/README.md

 ## Client methods:

 #### connect()
-After setup up all the events on the client do `connect()` to start the session:
+After setup the events you need on the client do `connect()` to start the session:
 ```javascript
 client.connect()
 ```